orbs-network/orbs-spec/behaviors/services/block-storage.md

 * Search for the tx_id in the bloom filter
   * If hit, fetch the Valdiation Block receipts and search for the tx_id.
 * If tx_id found, return receipt //TBD proof (block proof + merkle leaf).
-* if tx_id wasn't found return status = NO_RECORD_FOUND.
+* if tx_id wasn't found return receipt = NULL.

 ![alt text][block_state_pool_flow] <br/><br/>

 [block_state_pool_flow]: block_state_pool_flow.png "Block Storage - State Storage / Transaction Pool"

-## `RequestReceiptsUpdate` (method)
+## `RequestReceiptsUpdate` (rpc)
 > Used by a transaction pool to subscribe for receipts update and re-sync.
 * TODO Checkpoints.
-* Check consumer_id, if not exist add to database, else if exist update.
+* Check consumer_id, if not exist add to database, if exist update.
 * If target_block_height = MAX_UINT64, continue to commit until notified otherwise (subscribed to commits)
-* Check the requested range (consumer_block_height - target_block_height), if not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.
+* Check the requested range (consumer_block_height - target_block_height), if not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating `Block Synchronization Flow`.
+* Update the consumer_block_height.
+* If consumer_block_height block was committed, send the tarsanctions receipt update to the transaction pool by calling `TransactionPool.MarkCommittedTransactions`.
+  * Wait for the response and update the consumer_block_height.
+* Repeat until consumer_block_height isn't committed.
-* // TODO checkpoint handling
+*
-* As a result of the a request the block storage continuasly sends Commit

-## `RequestStateDiffUpdate` (method)
+## `RequestStateDiffUpdate` (rpc)
 > Used by a state storage to subscribe for receipts update and re-sync.
 * TODO Checkpoints.
-* Check consumer_id, if not exist add to database, else if exist update.
+* Check consumer_id, if not exist add to database, if exist update.
 * If target_block_height = MAX_UINT64, continue to commit until notified otherwise (subscribed to commits)
-* Check the requested range (consumer_block_height - target_block_height), if not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.
+* Check the requested range (consumer_block_height - target_block_height), if not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating `Block Synchronization Flow`.
-* // TODO checkpoint handling

-/* Ignore

-## `GetReceipts` (method)
-> Return an array of Validation Blocks with the receipts, header and proof of a range of heights along with the last_commited_block and the last_added_block. (last_commited_block <> last_added_block indicates out of sync).
-Used by the the tarnsaction-pool for sync.
-* If the block range is not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.

-## `GetStateDiff` (method)
-> Return an array of Validation Blocks with the state_diff, header and proof of a range of heights along with the last_commited_block and the last_added_block. (last_commited_block <> last_added_block indicates out of sync).
-Used by the the tarnsaction-pool for sync.
-* If the block range is not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.

-*/
+Update the consumer_block_height.
+* If consumer_block_height block was committed, send StateDiff update to state stroage by calling `StateStorage.CommitStateDiff`.
+  * Wait for the response and update the consumer_block_height.
+* Repeat until consumer_block_height isn't committed.